andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 let tuple2 = (fa: t('a), fb: t('b)): t(('a, 'b)) => map2((a, b) => (a, b), fa, fb);
 ```

+These `mapN` functions are useful for running a bunch of independent
+applicative effects and combining the results however we please.

 # The map/ap/ap pattern

 Let's get super fancy, and cast off our fear of weird operators, and do the